Irchester: History

 Chester Farm is one mile (1.6 km) north of the village of Irchester, with the A45 road to its south and the River Nene to the north.
 It "represents a unique piece of historic landscape of high importance... preserving in a small area a wide range of historic features spanning several thousand years."
 It is a scheduled monument protected by law.
 Mesolithic flints have been found, with signs of later prehistoric settlement and a "nationally important" walled Roman town.

+The Chester House Estate is also the location of the Fourteen Arches Viaduct.
+The 107m long viaduct runs over the River Nene, taking the Leicester to St Pancras mainline across the river between Irchester and Wellingborough.
+Contractor Thomas Brassy oversaw construction and the west viaduct opened in 1857.
+The east viaduct was later opened in the late 1870’s, when the line quadrupled, and has a steel girder section across the river.
+The location was used for the album art and music videos for A Transmission of Hope (2024) by English rock musician Tyler Quantrill.

 The Roman name of the settlement has been lost, but there is evidence of buildings, a cemetery, occupation outside the town walls and a causeway across the Nene floodplain.
 A Romano-Celtic temple was recorded inside the town boundary.
 Square-shaped, it faced south-east; its outer portico measured 38 feet (11.5 m) square and the inner cella about 17 feet (5 m) square.
 The walls were around two feet (0.6 m) thick.
 The tombstone of a Strator Consularis – 'a transportation officer of the consular governor' – was also found.
 An inscription at Irchester offers evidence of organised horse-breeding.

 A road running north–south through the site and three oblong buildings to the west of the road have been identified.
 As only one Roman road has been found leading south, it is thought highly likely that the river served as a means of communication with other Roman settlements at Duston to the south-west and Thrapston to the north-east.